ddavid/fsoco/docs/index.md

 The position is given in absolute pixel values, the distance is calculated in metres.

 There is a converter to Darknet YOLO in Scripts.

+#### North American Standard

+The NAS system makes use of single .csv files containing the labels.
+Each row, other than the first, represents a new image.
+Each column, other than the first two, represent a label for that particular image.

+The label format adheres to the following convention: [X-top_left, Y-top_left, Image Height, Image Width].
+Note that all dimensions are in absolute pixel values.
+The first two columns consist of the image name and optionally a link to a public server hosting the images for convenient downloading.

+A parser for converting these .csv files to a python list can be found in the scripts folder.
+This particular dataset does not include class labels.

 #### LabelMe Webtool